 • Tax returns, audits, financial evaluations and other reports from third-party professional service providers

-• IP, including patents and trademarks
+• Intellectual Property, including patents and trademarks

 • Product and service information, including roadmaps